 - looking at objects from the side rather than facing forward

 Treatment for double vision will usually depend on the underlying cause.

 Treatment for monocular double vision

-Astigmatism: This refers to an abnormally curved cornea.
-Corrective glasses or contact lenses often can counteract the curvature and correct the passage of incoming light into the eye.
+Astigmatism: Corrective glasses or contact lenses can often counteract the curvature and correct the passage of incoming light into the eye.

-Laser surgery is another option.
-This treatment involves reshaping the cornea with a laser.
+Laser surgery: This treatment involves reshaping the cornea with a laser.

 Dry eye: If the eyes do not produce enough tears or dry out too quickly, they can become inflamed and sore.
 This can result in double vision.
 Often, a prescription for tear substitute eye drops will relieve symptoms.

 Treatments for binocular double vision